reiinakano/reiinakano.github.io/_posts/2019-01-24-world-painters.md

 First, an RNN may not actually be the optimal architecture for a world model of a painting program.
 Although the generated brush stroke is dependent on the *previous position* of the brush, we can just as easily extend the action space to take the starting position of the brush.
 This way, we can train a single non-recurrent network to directly map an action to a 64x64x3 image of the brush stroke.

 Second, the RNN world model has a Mixture Density Network as an output layer.
 This adds a non-deterministic property to the output.
-Although this property may be useful for simulating environments with highly random behavior (Doom and CarRacing), it feels unnecessary for a world model of a relatively well-behaved paint program.
-Removing the MDN could result in more stable brush stroke predictions and a smaller model.
+Although this may be useful for simulating environments with highly random behavior (Doom and CarRacing), it feels unnecessary for a world model of a relatively well-behaved paint program.
+Removing the MDN could result in stabler brush stroke predictions and a smaller model.

 ### Combining brush strokes

-Now that we have an RNN that can reliably predict individual brush strokes, we are missing only one more element to complete the world model of our painting program: some mechanism that applies successive brush strokes to a canvas.
+Now that we have an RNN that can reliably predict individual brush strokes, we are missing only one more element to complete the world model of our painting program: some mechanism by which to apply successive brush strokes to a canvas.
 For our world model that generates only black strokes, I find a simple but effective approach to combine strokes is by choosing a pixel from either the current canvas or the new brush stroke, whichever one is darker.
 This is illustrated by the TensorFlow code below (assuming black is 0 and white is 255):

 ```python
 # Tensor containing the current state of the canvas on which to draw the stroke.